miraclenagorom/ExecAssist-AI/README.md

 ## Why this is more than a single-prompt tool

-Each widget reasons over the same shared task context but is scoped to a distinct sub-problem — drafting a response, surfacing what's missing, estimating effort, and recommending resources — rather than cramming everything into one generic prompt.
+Each widget reasons over the same shared task context but is scoped to a distinct sub-problem; drafting a response, surfacing what's missing, estimating effort, and recommending resources, rather than cramming everything into one generic prompt.
 This mirrors how a real agentic system decomposes a broad goal into coordinated sub-tasks, even though this specific implementation runs on PartyRock's widget model rather than custom orchestration code.

 ## Why I built this

-As an Agentic AI Product Leader, I wanted hands-on proof — not just strategy — that I can design and ship a working AI system end to end: scoping the problem, defining the interconnected components, and shipping something usable.
+As an Agentic AI Product Leader, I wanted hands-on proof, not just strategy, that I can design and ship a working AI system end to end: scoping the problem, defining the interconnected components, and shipping something usable.
 This project reflects how I think about agentic workflows: breaking a broad task (executive support) into coordinated, purpose-built components rather than one generic prompt.

 ## Tech